OanaGaskey/Lane-Lines-Detection/README.md

 ![four](test_images_output/4.JPG)

 Edges are detected using the [Canny Edge Filter](http://fourier.eng.hmc.edu/e161/lectures/canny/node1.html) appliend to a grayscale image.
-The Canny Edge Filter is essentially computing the gradient across the image with respect to x and y directions, the resulting matrix representing the difference in intensity between adjecent pixels.
+The Canny Edge Filter is essentially computing the gradient across the image with respect to `x` and `y` directions, the resulting matrix representing the difference in intensity between adjecent pixels.

-The algorithm will first detect strong edge (strong gradient) pixels above the high_threshold (150 for our images), and reject pixels below the low_threshold (here chosen to be 50).
-Next, pixels with values between the low_threshold and high_threshold will be included as long as they are connected to strong edges.
+The algorithm will first detect strong edge (strong gradient) pixels above the `high_threshold`, `150` for our images, and reject pixels below the `low_threshold`, here chosen to be `50`.
+Next, pixels with values between the `low_threshold` and `high_threshold` will be included as long as they are connected to strong edges.
 The output edges is a binary image with white pixels tracing out the detected edges and black everywhere else.

 ## Select Region of Interest

 In the edge processing resulting image, the lane line edges are correctly identified, but there are a lot of other unnecessary edges as well.
-These are mainly from objects located outside of the road, or maybe edges defining boundaries of other cars.
+These are mainly from objects located outside the road, or maybe edges defining boundaries of other cars.
 To eliminate this noise, I took advantage of the constant region of interest in the image.

 ```
     ### select region of interest###